SAP-archive/cloud-application-security-sample/README.md

 # Cloud Application Security Samples

 ## Description
 Implementing security in SAP Cloud Platform Applications?
+The SAP Cloud Platform offers specific support to implement authentication and authoriztaion for business users that access SAP Cloud Platform applications.
+As a developer of such an applications you have different options how to leverage the possibilities that SAP Cloud Platform offers.
+In this repository we want to showcase how this can be done.
 These samples demonstrate several different technologies to implement security authentication and authorization.

 ### Overview of samples
 Each sample is provided in a separate module.